notacoderr/AreaBreak/README.md

 # AreaBreak

+With this plugin,
-This plugin let you disable breaking blocks in a world and enable specifics blocks to break, which respawn after a time.
+You can protect a world from destroying, and select specifics Blocks (Positions), which a player can break.

+These blocks respawn after the time you selected.

 Perfekt for RolePlayer/Adventure Server